-650. Planting Design.
-One term.
-Credit three hours.
+650, 651.
+Planting Design.
+Two terms a year.
+Credit two hours a term.
 Prerequisite, Plant Materials 10 and 13.
 Open to election by special permission.
 Lectures, sketching, drafting, and field trips.

 660. Landscape Construction.
 One term.
 Credit three hours.
 Prerequisite, Mechanics 200 and 201, C.E.
 2102, and C.E.
 2610.
 Problems involving the application of the principles of mechanics to the design of structures of a simpler sort, such as post and lintel construction, short-span truss, short-span arch, a small bridge, simpler types of low dams, and retaining walls, foundations, and culverts.
 Problems in earthwork, grading, and location plans, sections, profiles and cross sections, working drawings.
 Lectures and drawing periods.
 Hours to be arranged.